wptrainingteam/learn-wp-content/theme-developer-learning-pathway/08-publishing-themes/02-required-theme-files.md

 If you are submitting a classic theme, the required files are slightly different.

-As covered in the Introduction to Classic themes lesson, the only required files for a classic theme to work inside a WordPress site, are the `style.css` and `index.php` files.
+As covered in the "Introduction to Classic themes" lesson, the only required files for a classic theme to work inside a WordPress site, are the `style.css` and `index.php` files.

 However, when submitting a classic theme to the WordPress.org theme directory, you will also need to include a `comments.php` file.